Xilinx/dfx-mgr/README.md

 3. Default to standard paths:
     "/dev/dma_heap/reserved" or "/dev/dma_heap/cma_reserved@800000000"

-### Command to remove accelerator from the slot.
+### Command to unload accelerator from the slot.
 If there is no accel in the mentioned slot, this command will do nothing.

 ```
-$ dfx-mgr-client -remove 0
+$ dfx-mgr-client -unload 0
 ```

 ## Lightweight use cases